ownport/kvlite/README.rst

  * for mysql: 'mysql://username:password@hostname:port/database.collection_name'
  * for sqlite: 'sqlite://path-to-sqlite-file:collection_name' or 'sqlite://memory:collection_name'

-In case when sqlite is in use two variants of collection is possible: in file and in memory.
+In case when sqlite is in use two variants of collection is possible: store data in file or store data in memory.

 Installation
 ============